jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) section DS 2B applies to the film production expenditure.
 Timing of deduction
 (4) The deduction is allocated under—
-  (a) section EJ 4 (Expenditure incurred in acquiring film rights in feature films) or EJ 5 (Expenditure incurred in acquiring film rights in films other than feature films) if the film is one for which a large budget screen production grant is made; or
+  (a) section EJ 4 or EJ 5 (which relate to expenditure incurred in acquiring film rights) if the film is one for which a government screen production payment is made; or
-  (b) section EJ 7 (Film production expenditure for New Zealand films having no large budget screen production grant) or EJ 8 (Film production expenditure for other films having no large budget screen production grant) if the film is not one for which a large budget screen production grant is made.
+  (b) section EJ 7 or EJ 8 (which relate to film production expenditure) if the film is not one for which a government screen production payment is made.
 No other deduction
 (5) No other deduction for film production expenditure is allowed under a provision of this Act other than section DS 2B.
 Avoidance arrangements